WordNet: Limitations

 The most widely discussed limitation of WordNet (and related resources like ImageNet) is that some of the semantic relations are more suited to concrete concepts than to abstract concepts.
 For example, it is easy to create hyponyms/hypernym relationships to capture that a "conifer" is a type of "tree", a "tree" is a type of "plant", and a "plant" is a type of "organism", but it is difficult to classify emotions like "fear" or "happiness" into equally deep and well-defined hyponyms/hypernym relationships.

 Many of the concepts in WordNet are specific to certain languages and the most accurate reported mapping between languages is 94%.
 Synonyms, hyponyms, meronyms, and antonyms occur in all languages with a WordNet so far, but other semantic relationships are language-specific.
 This limits the interoperability across languages.
 However, it also makes WordNet a resource for highlighting and studying the differences between languages, so it is not necessarily a limitation for all use cases.

 WordNet does not include information about the etymology or the pronunciation of words and it contains only limited information about usage.
 WordNet aims to cover most everyday words and does not include much domain-specific terminology.

-WordNet is the most commonly used computational lexicon of English for word-sense disambiguation (WSD), a task aimed to assigning the context-appropriate meanings (i.e. synset members) to words in a text.
+WordNet is the most commonly used computational lexicon of English for word-sense disambiguation (WSD), a task aimed at assigning the context-appropriate meanings (i.e. synset members) to words in a text.
 However, it has been argued that WordNet encodes sense distinctions that are too fine-grained.
 This issue prevents WSD systems from achieving a level of performance comparable to that of humans, who do not always agree when confronted with the task of selecting a sense from a dictionary that matches a word in a context.
 The granularity issue has been tackled by proposing clustering methods that automatically group together similar senses of the same word.